 If publishing or referencing this recipe on other websites, you may only copy/paste the list of ingredients; you must link back to this post for the directions (as in “Get The Directions Here” and include the correct link to this page as your original source).
 Share LINKS ONLY on social media: do not post the full recipe (ingredients and directions).
 Original content, including my recollections, stories, and nostalgia are Copyright 2010 to Present, Lori Fogg, All Rights Reserved and may not be used without express written permission.

-As a coal cracker, I was surrounded by the ability to enjoy just about every variety of Tastykake product out there (Tastykake bakery was based in Philadelphia, Pa. and their products were widely available in just about every store in the Coal Region, from grocery chains to Mom and Pop corner stores.).
+As a coal cracker, I was surrounded by the ability to enjoy just about every variety of Tastykake product out there (Tastykake bakery was based in Philadelphia, Pa. and their products were widely available in just about every store in the Coal Region, from grocery chains, to Mom and Pop corner stores, to gas stations.)

-My absolute favorite was the product originally known as Tandy Takes but now renamed to Kandy Kakes which went on to become the most popular Tastykake product.
-Made in two versions at the time, my chosen one was the milk chocolate enrobed, peanut butter topped little gem of yellow cake.
+My absolute favorite as a kid was the product originally known as Tandy Takes (now renamed to Kandy Kakes) which went on to become the most popular Tastykake product.
+Made in two versions at the time, my chosen one was the milk chocolate en-robed, peanut butter-topped little gem of yellow cake.
 (The other version was a dark chocolate and white creme topped chocolate cake.
 Today they make specialty/limited time versions for holidays in many flavor combos).

 When I was a child, it was a huge treat to receive a pack of Tandy Takes.
-I savored them one at a time, putting away the three that came in the individual serving package separately and, in my mind, would schedule each one’s demise (accompanied by a glass of milk over ice!)
+I savored them one at a time, stowing away separately the three cakes that came in the individual package.
+In my mind, I would schedule each one’s demise (accompanied by a glass of milk over ice!)